Hello all:

 Earth Observatory Natural Hazards: Fires

 Images of recent wildfires and fires set intentionally and unintentionally by humans as observed by NASA satellites.
-For example, includes photos of the Angora fire in South Lake Tahoe,
+For example, includes photos of the Angora fire in South Lake Tahoe, California, (June 2007) and the Bugaboo and Big Turnaround Complex fires in southern Georgia and northern Florida (April and May 2007).
+From the National Aeronautics and Space Administration (NASA).

 URL: http://earthobservatory.nasa.gov/NaturalHazards/natural_hazards_v2.php...